trust-mfn-berlin/animals-as-objects/vault/story.zoos-and-conservation.md

 A first cub was born in West Berlin in 1963, but died shortly after birth.
 To establish a breeding programme, more wild-caught orangutans would have to be acquired.[^11]

 Although the efforts to protect animals and species were certainly sincere, zoo directors already in possession of a larger group of the animals lobbied for a ban.
-In 1972, Heinrich Dathe agreed with the director of the Djakarta Zoo, Benjamin Galstaun, that the “great conservationists” in the “West” (meaning Bernhard Grzimek and the management of the Stuttgart Wilhelma) sought to protect those animals already in their collection.[^12] We might also surmise that zoos, which were not interested in keeping the species anyway, did not want their competitors to obtain crowd pullers and could therefore prioritize animal protection without any trade-offs.
+In 1972, Heinrich Dathe agreed with the director of the Djakarta Zoo, Benjamin Galstaun, that the “great conservationists” in the “West” (meaning Bernhard Grzimek and the management of the Stuttgart Wilhelma) sought to protect those animals already in their collection.[^12] We might also surmise that zoos, which were not interested in keeping the species anyway, did not want their competitors to obtain crowd pullers and could therefore prioritise animal protection without any trade-offs.
 In the end, no resolution was passed.
 The plenum merely commissioned Bernhard Grzimek to draft a resolution.

 At the meeting of the German association in 1966, the self-commitment from 1962 to no longer acquire wild-caught orangutans was rescinded.
 But already the following year the species was back on the agenda.
 It was decided that members should henceforth no longer buy orangutans without a government export license.
 In addition, Bernhard Grzimek was appointed chairman in matters concerning the import of orangutans.
 He was given far-reaching powers.
 For example, in the event of misconduct, he was to be able to demand the expulsion of the member from the association.[^13] However, the regulation could only affect animals that were caught and exported from the countries of origin without an export license.
 With an appropriate license, the endangered primates could still be legally imported and acquired by German zoos, even though these licenses for orangutans were rare to obtain.